TheEightBot/enterprise-application-patterns-using-maui/dependency_injection.md

 The ProfileViewModel constructor receives an IOrderService instance as an argument, injected by another class.
 The only dependency in the ProfileViewModel class is on the interface type.
-Therefore, the ProfileViewModel class doesn\'t have any knowledge of the class that\'s responsible for instantiating the IOrderService object.
-The class that\'s responsible for instantiating the IOrderService object, and inserting it into the ProfileViewModel class, is known as the *dependency injection container*.
+Therefore, the ProfileViewModel class doesn't have any knowledge of the class that's responsible for instantiating the IOrderService object.
+The class that's responsible for instantiating the IOrderService object, and inserting it into the ProfileViewModel class, is known as the *dependency injection container*.